International Student Health Insurance

 You may be required to sign a right of responsibilities document.
 By signing this document, you are agreeing to accept and pay the invoice the hospital gives you for the cost of your services.
 You can submit the invoice to guard.me once you have received your health insurance card.

-If you have been invoiced for urgent/emergency medical services, email us at email@example.com with your name and student number.
+If you have been invoiced for urgent/emergency medical services, email us at email@example.com with your name, student number and birthdate.
 We will work to ensure you receive access to your Healthcare Access Card as soon as possible.

 You must contact guard.me within 24 hours of being admitted to the hospital.